Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Comparison of Fine-tuning Methods

-\textbf{Efficiency}: The color bar in Figure~\ref{fig:combined_fdl} highlights the FLOPs intensity associated with each model across all fine-tuning strategies.
-DP requires the \textit{highest number of FLOPs} (in red) due to the need for per-sample gradient computation, where each sample corresponds to a token within each training sequence.
-FFT demands a \textit{moderate number of FLOPs} (in blue), proportional to the total number of parameters.
-Finally, LoRA requires the \textit{fewest FLOPs} (in green), as especially during backpropagation, most operations only operate on the low-rank matrices.
+\textbf{Efficiency}: The color bar in Figure~\ref{fig:combined_fdl} highlights the FLOPs intensity associated with each fine-tuning strategy. \textit{DP-SGD} requires the \textit{highest number of FLOPs} (in red) due to the need for per-sample gradient computation, where each sample corresponds to a token within each training sequence. \textit{FFT} demands a \textit{moderate number of FLOPs} (in blue), proportional to the total number of parameters.
+Finally, \textit{LoRA} requires the \textit{fewest FLOPs} (in green), as especially during backpropagation, most operations only operate on the low-rank matrices.

 \textbf{Benchmark performance:} Figure~\ref{fig:bench-all} shows strong knowledge retention capabilities of LoRA on the three benchmarks after being fine-tuned on the CustomerSim dataset for 50 epochs.
 FFT and DP, on the other hand, decline sharply and gradually, respectively from the pretrained base model performance.